zoraviel/ScrapingProject/README.md

     except:
         pass
 ```
-use a for loop to get the urls from the previous list, then, close the csv file:
+Use a for loop to get the urls from the previous list, then, close the csv file:
 ```
 for link in link_list:
     get_info(link)